Nexfinity/CakeyBot-Wiki/en/core/setup-custom-bot.md

 * Help command
 * About command
 * Leaderboard buttons

+## Cakey Personal Styling
+Members with [Cakey Personal](/en/feature/cakey-personal) get a lime highlight and an icon on leaderboards, including on your bot.
+If you would rather keep leaderboards unbranded, turn off **Show Cakey Personal styling on leaderboards** on the Custom Bot page of the dashboard.
+The Personal icons are generic (no Cakey logo).

 ## Chat Bot AI Key
 The custom Chat Bot AI API key is **OpenAI-specific only**.
 It must be a valid OpenAI-format API key, and the model used is restricted to one of the following: